FineArtMaths/continua/README.md

 ![pic](https://user-images.githubusercontent.com/5106495/232745514-905844bb-702e-4c81-95af-978678c6ff50.png)

 This project consists of a developing set of notes towards a curriculum of modern maths for curious adults.
 The goal is to produce a set of interlinked resources that are suitable for self-study or as the basis of courses.
 They come out of my long-standing educational practice in universities, art schools, adult education colleges and elsewhere.
+The needs of adults who have no mathematical background are, effectively, not being met anywhere anyway so this project should not be understood as a criticism of what anyone is already doing.
+In particular, I literally have no opinion on how best to educate future mathematicians, physicists, engineers and so on.
+Also note that this is a programme of courses (or self-study modules) for determined, sophisticated adults who lack any formal training in maths; although I think school maths curricula are in dire need of reform, that's not what this project is about.

-The organization of this project is likely to undergo many changes but the topics I currently intend to cover fall into two three main groups, each of which has its own folder in this project.
+The organization of this project is likely to undergo many changes but the topics I currently intend to cover fall into two three main groups, each of which has its own folder in this repo.

 ## Continuity

-The backbone of this projects is an "alternative calculus sequence" that I expect to look something like this:
+The backbone of this project is an "alternative calculus sequence" that I expect to look something like this:

 * Point-free topology as an account of continua in the spirit of Aristotle;
-* Algebraic topology with the main focus on homology;
+* Algebraic topology with the main focus on (co)homology;
 * Differential geometry with the "locally ringed space" approach;
-* Differential topology with an emphasis on Morse theory;
+* Differential topology as a first application of the above;
-* Riemannian geometry developed in a harmonious way with the rest.
+* Riemannian geometry as a second and much "heavier" application.

-I hope demostrate practically that advanced mathematics can be taught with the following philosophical guidelines:
+I hope demonstrate practically that advanced mathematics can be taught with the following philosophical guidelines:

-* The idea of a continuum does not depend on any prior idea of a "point";
+* The continua needed by geometry can be presented without any prior idea of a "point";
 * Most mathematical objects of interest to us are constructive;
-* There should be a consistent theory of continua that works in all finite dimensions.
+* You can teach a consistent version of the calculus that works in all finite dimensions from the beginning.

 However, in all of the above I will not insist on logical rigour; where necessary I will make use of choice functions, the excluded middle and so on.
 My primary interest is in pedagogy rather than philosophy.